Justin-Sniesak/Justin-Sniesak/README.md

 Building reliable, scalable infrastructure systems with a strong bias towards action and ownership.
 I consider well-maintained documentation to be a feature, not a bug.

-## What I Build:
+My focus is on end-to-end platform architecture and SRE practices across various environments:

-▪️ Resilient Kubernetes clusters architected for Hybrid Cloud and bare-metal environments
+▪️Multi-Namespace Kubernetes architected for Hybrid Cloud and bare-metal deployments.

-▪️ Zero-trust security architectures with comprehensive RBAC and service mesh (Istio) integration
+▪️Zero-trust security architectures with comprehensive RBAC and service mesh (Istio) integration.

-▪️ Full-stack observability and monitoring solutions (Prometheus)
+▪️Full-stack observability and monitoring solutions (Prometheus, Grafana).

-## Tech Stack:
+## Core Tech Stack
+## Category

+▪️Tools & Technologies

+▪️Cloud-Native

-▪️ Cloud-Native: Kubernetes, Docker, GCP
+▪️Kubernetes, Docker, GCP

-▪️ Infrastructure as Code: Terraform, Ansible
+▪️Infrastructure as Code

+▪️Terraform, Ansible

+▪️Systems/Virtualization

-▪️ Systems: Linux (RHEL, Ubuntu, Alpine), Networking, ProxMox, VMWare, KVM
+▪️Linux (RHEL, Ubuntu), Networking, ProxMox, VMWare, KVM

+▪️Monitoring/SRE

-▪️ Monitoring: Prometheus, Grafana, Nagios, Dynatrace
+▪️Prometheus, Grafana, Nagios, Dynatrace

+▪️Automation/Scripting

-▪️ Automation: Bash, Go, YAML, GitHub Actions
+▪️Bash, Go, YAML, GitHub Actions, Powershell

+## Portfolio & Collaboration

-This portfolio demonstrates systematic implementation of complex infrastructure with thorough documentation and real-world production experience.
+This portfolio showcases the systematic implementation of complex infrastructure with thorough documentation and real-world production experience.

-## Proof of Concept

-See the complete GCP/ProxMox Hybrid Cloud Kubernetes demonstration on my LinkedIn profile: https://www.linkedin.com/feed/update/urn:li:activity:7379378772761989120/
+Proof of Concept: See the complete GCP/ProxMox Hybrid Cloud Kubernetes demonstration on my LinkedIn profile.

-Always interested in collaborating with other infrastructure engineers and contributing to open source projects.
+Always interested in collaborating with other infrastructure engineers and contributing to open-source projects.